SidGurajala/FunProject/index.md

 want ggplot2 to implement our cases, latitude, and longitude data with.
 The output of the next few lines of code will give you a heatmap of cases in Washington state.
-The grey areas are places in which the values are NA, or the data set has on information on cases/deaths for these counties.
+The grey areas are places in which the values are NA and the data set provided no information on cases/deaths for these counties.

 ``` r
 wash1 <- wash0 + geom_polygon(color = "ivory", size = 0.3) +